 I always think twice if I want to buy products in Costa Rican stores or online since warranty is always something to consider.

-Tip: Did you know that every Costa Rican citizen gets a tax exemption of $500 every 6 months?
+Did you know that every Costa Rican citizen gets a tax exemption of $500 every 6 months?
 The only condition is that the item must be sent by a friend or family and not from the store.
-You might need to fill some paper work but most of the carrier companies will do it for you for a small fee.
+They might need to fill some paper work but most of the carrier companies will do it for a small fee.